Know which AI wrote

 No fluff.
 How it works, what it sees, and what it doesn't.

 It tells you — and your team — how your codebase actually gets built.
-Every line of code is tagged as manually typed, AI-generated, or pasted.
-That attribution travels with your commits so you always have an honest record of code authorship.
+Lines are tagged as manually typed, AI-generated, or pasted, and that attribution travels with your commits so you have an honest, ongoing record of how code authorship breaks down.

 The VS Code extension watches how text enters your editor.
-Characters you type one by one are marked manual.
-A suggestion you accept from Copilot, Cursor, or Codeium is marked AI.
-Anything inserted with Ctrl+V is marked paste.
-No guessing — it tracks the actual input event.
+Characters you type one by one are marked manual, a suggestion you accept from Copilot, Cursor, or Codeium is marked AI, and anything inserted with Ctrl+V is marked paste.
+Where the editor gives a clear signal — a keystroke, a paste, an accepted completion — attribution is exact.
+For bulk changes from external tools it uses the best available signal and labels the result with a confidence level, so a composition is an honest estimate, never a verdict.

 When you install the extension, it sets up git hooks in your workspace.
 Every time you commit and push, those hooks attach provenance metadata to the commit.
 Your org dashboard then shows a per-file, per-branch, per-contributor breakdown — built entirely from commit history.